Specifications

 XGB36 becomes much easier to judge once it is forced into the same room as 030S, 8BitCADE XL, and A10 Mini.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 XGB36 versus 030S is interesting because better value is the obvious angle.
-If XGB36 feels almost right but not quite, 030S is the sort of nearby detour that can completely change the shortlist.
+030S sits close enough to XGB36 to make the comparison meaningful, but different enough to sharpen the buying decision.
 XGB36 versus 8BitCADE XL is interesting because better value is the obvious angle.
 8BitCADE XL sits close enough to XGB36 to make the comparison meaningful, but different enough to sharpen the buying decision.
 XGB36 versus A10 Mini is interesting because better value is the obvious angle.
-That said, if XGB36 feels almost right but not quite, A10 Mini is the sort of nearby detour that can completely change the shortlist.
+A10 Mini sits close enough to XGB36 to make the comparison meaningful, but different enough to sharpen the buying decision.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.

 XGB36 leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is also what turns the buying advice from noise into something useful.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.